ryanvolum/offline-directline/README.md

 ```

 ## Usage
+Using this package requires multiple moving pieces.
+For one you need to have a bot web service (hosted locally or elsewhere).
+Further, you'll need to install and include this package in a node project and run it.
+Finally you'll need a client (we'll use webchat) to connect to our offline directline instance.

 ### Build a Bot
 See dev.botframework.com for bot building reference.
 You don't have to actually register a bot - just use one of the botbuilder SDKs to build a bot web service, which you can deploy locally or into the cloud.